 We serve individuals in North Mecklenburg and South Iredell Counties.
 These areas include Cornelius, Davidson, Huntersville, Mooresville, Troutman, and Mt.
 Mourne.
 To register as a patient, please bring a valid form of ID and proof of address (such as mail from a utilities company).
 The clinic provides medical care to individuals of all ages, but patients must not have insurance.

 The Free Clinic of Our Towns is a FREE service.
 Donations are greatly appreciated.

 Our Clinic is open to patients every Thursday evening except on holidays and during inclement weather.
 Special clinics are also offered on other days of the week, but appointments are necessary.
 If you have any questions about whether the clinic will be open, please call (704) 896-0471.

 No appointment is necessary for Thursday clinics.
 Patients may begin signing in at 4:00pm to see a doctor.
 Patients may go through triage so that the sickest patients are seen first.
-Doctors usually see patients beginning at 6:00pm.For more information, contact Clinic Director, Bri Niggel, PhD, (704) 896-0471 x 116.
+Doctors usually see patients beginning at 6:00pm.For more information, contact Clinic Director Bri Niggel, PhD, at (704) 896-0471 x 116.